scoritz/superjolt/README.md

 - `superjolt login` - Authenticate with your Superjolt account
 - `superjolt logout` - Log out from your account
 - `superjolt me` - Display current user information
+- `superjolt token` - Display your authentication token for CI/CD use
+  - `--show` - Show the full token (for exporting)

 ### Deployment